US medical schools admit students once a year in the Fall.

 - Applicants who plan to apply only to AMCAS, AACOMAS, or TDMSAS affiliated medical schools most should take advantage of the Letter Service provided by those systems.

-- If applying to both MD and DO schools, or including TMDSAS schools, unaffiliated schools, or an international program, it is easiest to subscribe to a service like Interfolio.com which allows you to collect all your letters in one place and have them sent to each application service.
+- If applying to multiple application services (both MD and DO schools, MD and TMDSAS, etc.), unaffiliated schools, or an international program, it is easiest to subscribe to a service like Interfolio.com which allows you to collect all your letters in one place and have them sent to each application service.

 Requirements for letters vary between schools, so research schools early and know what you need.
 Most schools require 3 or 4 letters.

 - Ask if potential writers if they feel capable of writing a supportive letter.
 If anyone is hesitant, you should probably try someone else.

 - Get business cards with your recommenders’ contact information.

 - Ask if recommenders would welcome any written background material.
 You could include a brief biographical sketch or resume, your interests and activities, career goals, and motivation toward your intended profession.
 You could also include a snapshot, a copy of a paper or assignment from their class, or transcript.

 - For recommenders who are unsure of how to write a good letter, the PPA office provides a Guide for Letter Writers.

 - Always give recommenders ample time.
 Two to three weeks at a minimum.
 Follow up to make sure that your letters have been sent.